mrqfliu/PyStructProtCluster/README.md

 ﻿
 ## Overview
 ﻿
 PyStructProtCluster is a Python tool for structure based protein alignment and clustering.
-It can process protein three-dimensional structure files in PDB format and generate tree diagrams using UPGMA method to display the structural relationships between proteins.
+It can process protein three-dimensional structure files in PDB format and generate dendrogram using UPGMA method to display the structural relationships between proteins.
 We used the Usalign open-source tool to generate pairwise similarity values for proteins, and finally generated a. nwk format dendrogram file through the similarity matrix, including branch names and distances between branches, which helps to understand protein function and reveal evolutionary relationships.
 ﻿
 ## Key Features
 ﻿